colehaus/colex/posts/bibliometric/main.md

 This is [Campbell's law](https://en.wikipedia.org/wiki/Campbell's_law) in action.
 Because average citation count isn't what we actually value, when it becomes the metric by which decisions are made, it distorts academic research.
-In the rest of this post I propose a bibliometric that measures the [entropy reduction](https://en.wikipedia.org/wiki/Entropy_(information_theory)) of the [research graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+In the rest of this post, I propose a bibliometric that measures the [entropy reduction](https://en.wikipedia.org/wiki/Entropy_(information_theory)) of the [research graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).